fuhengwu2021/distributedai/1-introduction-to-modern-distributed-ai.md

 dataloader = DataLoader(dataset, batch_size=32, sampler=sampler)
 ```

-Important: you must call `sampler.set_epoch(epoch)` at the start of each epoch to ensure data shuffling works correctly across epochs.
+You must call `sampler.set_epoch(epoch)` at the start of each epoch to ensure data shuffling works correctly across epochs.

 ### Launching Distributed Jobs

 You can launch distributed training in two ways.
-The modern approach uses `torchrun`, which handles process spawning automatically:
+The modern approach uses `torchrun`, which handles process spawning automatically.

 ```bash
 torchrun --nproc_per_node=2 code/chapter1/ch01_multi_gpu_ddp.py
 ```

 This launches 2 processes on the current machine.
-For multi-node training, you'd specify `--nnodes`, `--node_rank`, and `--master_addr` as well.
+For multi-node training, specify `--nnodes`, `--node_rank`, and `--master_addr` as well.

 The alternative is using `torch.multiprocessing.spawn()` directly in your code, which is what `ch01_multi_gpu_ddp.py` does internally.

 ### Common Pitfalls

-There are several mistakes that trip up beginners.
+Several mistakes trip up beginners.
 The code in `code/chapter1/ch01_ddp_pitfalls.py` shows the wrong and right ways:

 First, all processes must use the same `MASTER_PORT`.
 If each process uses a different port, they can't communicate.
 Set it once before initialization, not per-process.